Metal window frame from U.S. military helicopter falls on elementary school grounds in Okinawa | The Japan Times

-NAHA, OKINAWA PREF. – A metal window frame from a U.S. military transport helicopter fell from the aircraft onto the grounds of an elementary school in Okinawa Prefecture on Wednesday, triggering renewed anger and concerns in the municipality where a key U.S. air base is hosted.
+NAHA, OKINAWA PREF. – A metal window frame fell off a U.S. military transport helicopter and onto the grounds of an elementary school in Ginowan, Okinawa Prefecture, on Wednesday, triggering renewed anger and concerns in the municipality where a key U.S. air base is located.

-A student was slightly injured by small stones that were scattered by the impact when the object fell on the playground of the school in the city of Ginowan, located just next to U.S. Marine Corps Air Station Futenma.
-About 50 students were there at the time.
+A student was slightly injured by small stones that were scattered by the impact when the object fell on the playground of the school, located just next to U.S. Marine Corps Air Station Futenma.
+About 60 students were there at the time.

-“This is not something that should happen as it stirs concerns among school officials and the people in the prefecture,” Chief Cabinet Secretary Yoshihide Suga said at a news conference in Tokyo, adding that there have been no reports of major damage so far.
+Brig.
+Gen. Paul Rock, commander of Marine Corps Installations Pacific and Camp Butler, met and apologized to Okinawa Vice Gov. Moritake Tomikawa later in the day.

+He also said flight operations of the helicopters of the same type at Futenma had been suspended as of Wednesday afternoon.

+“The safety of children should come first.
+It is unforgivable that it dropped in the middle of the playground,” Okinawa Gov. Takeshi Onaga told reporters as he visited the school.

-The U.S. military admitted that the object is part of a CH-53E helicopter that belongs to the Futenma base.
+The U.S. military admitted that the object was a window from a CH-53E helicopter from the Futenma base, noting that the aircraft had immediately returned to the base following the incident.

+“This is a regrettable incident and we apologize for any anxiety it has caused the community,” the U.S. Marine Corps said in a media release, adding it was investigating the cause in coordination with local authorities.

-The object, measuring 1 meter square, fell onto the school grounds at around 10:15 a.m. at a spot about 5 meters from where students were taking a physical education class.
+The window frame, around a square meter in size, fell onto the Futenma No. 2 Elementary School playground around 10:15 a.m.
+The nearest student, who was attending a physical education class, was only about 5 meters away when the object came crashing down, according to a group of city assembly members who visited the site.

 The Japanese and U.S. governments have been pushing to relocate the Futenma base from a densely populated area of Ginowan to the less populated Henoko coastal district of Nago, also in Okinawa.